 This support may include:

-• referral to relevant government services (e.g. Medicare) but not any working age social security payments recoverable under an Assurance of Support (AoS) - see ‘Assurance of Support (AoS)’ below
+- referral to relevant government services (for example, Medicare), but not any working age social security payments recoverable under an AoS – see below

-• help to learn English (AMEP), gain (and remain in) employment and access to education and training
+- help to learn English through the Adult Migrant English Program, gain (and remain in) employment, and access to education and training

-There are also relevant state/territory government support services e.g. health services (including torture and trauma) if clients meet eligibility requirements.
+There are also relevant state/territory government support services, for example, health services (including torture and trauma) if clients meet eligibility requirements.

 An APO may also charge for its services.

 We recommend that you contact more than one APO.
-Costs may vary between APOs because of the range of services they offer.
+Costs vary between APOs on their business model and the level of services they offer.

 Assurance of Support (AoS)

-You must be prepared to support the CSP entrant if they cannot work.
+You must be ready to support the CSP entrant if they cannot work.

-This means that you, or another Australian supporter of the person in need, must enter into an Assurance of Support (AoS) legal agreement.
+This means that you, or another Australian supporter of the person in need, must enter into an AoS legal agreement.

-Under an AoS, an assurer agrees to repay the Australian Government for any working age social security payments that the government makes to the CSP entrant during their first year in Australia.
+Under the agreement, an assurer agrees to repay the Australian Government.
+This is relevant to any working age social security payments the government makes to the CSP entrant during their first year in Australia.

-For more information refer to Community Support Program - Services Australia
+For more information, see Community Support Program - Services Australia.